 Leverage magnifies purchasing clout; in other words, traders can command larger volumes with less capital.
 This can lead to higher profits from small market movements, making it an important tool for boosting returns.

 Leverage also enhances the risk of earning losses since it amplifies the impact of the actual capital used in trading.
-In a leveraged position, the losses can easily surpass the initial investment if the market opens against the position.
+When a trader retains a leveraged position, the losses can be greater than the money they originally invested if the market moves against that position.

 The Role of the CFTC and NFA